stanfordjournalism/stanford-progj-2020/docs/power_tools_for_data_wrangling.md

   * [city\_budgets\_2019.xlsx][]
   * [city\_budgets\_2020.xlsx][]
   * [city\_pops.xlsx][]
 * Convert all three Excel files into CSVs.
-All three files should be identically named, except they should have a `.csv` extension (e.g. `city_budgets_2020.csv`).
+All three CSVs should have the same names as their source Excel files, except they should have a `.csv` extension (e.g. `city_budgets_2020.csv`).
-* Explore the data using csvkit's tools for data introspection
+* Explore the data using csvkit's tools for data introspection.
+Take note of which tools you tried and what kind of information they gave you (better yet, save the output!).
 * Combine the two city budget files and save them in a single file called `city_budgets.csv`
 * Join the city population data to the merged budgets file and save it in a new file called `city_budget_pop.csv`
 * Filter the data to only keep cities in California.
 Save it in a new file called `city_budget_pop_ca.csv`